Last updated: July 6, 2026

 We act as an independent Controller for personal data we collect for our own purposes, including: your account information, billing data, usage analytics, general website characteristics derived from your website content (such as industry or business type), and platform operation data.
 The processing of such data is governed by our Privacy Policy and is outside the scope of this DPA.

 We collect basic, privacy-friendly analytics on website visitors (as described in the Agreement).
 For analytics data, we act as a joint controller with you.
-We have designed our analytics to minimize personal data collection — we do not store raw IP addresses, and visitor identifiers rotate daily.
+We have designed our analytics to minimize personal data collection — we do not store raw IP addresses, and visitor identifiers are keyed hashes that rotate daily and differ per website.
 The respective responsibilities of each joint controller are as follows:

 To the extent that we process personal information subject to the California Consumer Privacy Act ("CCPA") on your behalf, we are your "service provider" as defined in Cal.
 Civ.
 Code § 1798.140(ag).
 We shall not: